We know that car finance can be overcomplicated, and finding the best type to suit your needs and budget isn't as straightforward as it should be.

 It is ideal for those that want to change their car regularly and make lower monthly repayments.

 It’s a variation of a Hire Purchase (HP) but instead of repaying the entire cost of the vehicle, you only pay for the depreciation of the car.

 At the end of the agreement, you can choose to make the optional final payment (balloon payment) to own the car outright or hand the car back to the finance company with no further liability, provided you have taken care of the car and have not exceeded the mileage allowance.

-This is another of the more popular and straightforward finance agreements.
+HP is another of the more popular and straightforward finance agreements.

 You don’t own the car until you have paid all sums due in terms of the hire purchase agreement.
-You are essentially paying in agreed monthly installments until you have paid the entirety of the total price.
+You are essentially paying in agreed monthly instalments until you have paid the entirety of the total price.

 The interest rate is generally fixed and you'll typically pay less of it over time because you are paying the total of the car off faster than you would in a PCP.

-This is another increasingly popular way to finance a car.
+A personal loan is another increasingly popular way to finance a car.
 Rather than making repayments to a finance company that owns the car until you've made your payments, you take out a loan from a bank and own the car outright from the start.

 You then make your monthly repayments to your lender with interest across a period of time that suits you, as you would on a PCP or HP, but you already own the car.